 When you enter Canada, a border services officer will ask to see your passport and a valid visa, if you are arriving from a country for which one is required.
 Visit the Immigration, Refugees and Citizenship Canada website to learn more about what travel documents are required.

-Citizens of the U.S. who are members of the NEXUS program may present their membership card to the CBSA as proof of identification and as a document that denotes citizenship, when arriving by air, land, or marine modes.
+Citizens of the U.S. who are members of the NEXUS program may present their membership card as proof of identification and as a document that denotes citizenship, when arriving by air (when coming from the U.S.), land, or marine modes.

 Citizens of the U.S. who are members of the FAST program may use their cards as proof of identity when arriving by land and marine modes only.